 Combining easy to read displays, oral history, genuine artefacts and interactive multimedia exhibits, the Museum offers the visitor a definitive historical experience of Qantas’ heritage.

-Your admission to the Museum gives you access to our main exhibition hall, Catalina Flying Boat and National Heritage Listed Qantas Hangar containing the DH-50 and DH-61 aircraft.
+Your admission to the Museum gives you access to our main exhibition hall, Catalina Flying Boat and National Heritage Listed Qantas Hangar containing the replicas of DH-50 and DH-61 aircraft.
 Access to the Boeing 747, 707 and DC-3 aircraft is only available to guests on one of our guided tours.

 Museum Admission can be spread over a couple of days.
 If you don’t get through everything in one day – ask for a pass-out at the counter before you leave.